 School Trips Gallery

-Arriving at the hotel in Pecetto village early Sunday afternoon, children spent the following week skiing, ice-skating, visiting an old mine and the nearby village of Staffa, followed by an exhilirating ride up a cable car to the mountain top where spectacular views stunned all into silence.
-The group arrived back in Canterbury at around 8pm on Friday the 3rd February, tired and weary from travelling, but thoroughly appreciative of the incredible experience and longing to one day return to the snow-covered slopes for more adventure.
+Arriving at the hotel in Pecetto village early Sunday afternoon, children spent the following week skiing, ice-skating, visiting an old mine in the nearby village of Staffa, followed by an exhilirating ride up a cable car to the top of the mountain.
+There was a lot of cloud cover and snow higher up on the mountain this year, so views of the valleys were restricted, but the fresh air, powdery snow and tasty hot chocolate in the mountain-top restaurant made the trip extremely worthwhile.
+The group arrived back in Canterbury at around 8pm on Friday the 1st February after a smooth flight from Milan.
+What an adventure!

 - Next >>